 Patience is certainly an important virtue in Thailand; nothing happens in a hurry.
 People drive their cars badly, bureaucrats make you grow old wrapped in red tape, and errands might take two or three visits to complete.
 The locals shrug it off and get back to their Facebook app while they wait.
 On that note, expect a free-for-all on mobile phone etiquette.

 5. Presentation Counts

 Whether it’s a well groomed set of toenails, smart uniform, Christmas tree in the lobby, neat parting on your CV photo, or hand writing on the blackboard, it will be noticed.
-Look your best always and you’ll gain respect.
+Look your best always while working at ESL jobs in Thailand and you’ll gain respect.
 Tips for teaching job interviews in Thailand will make sure you nail the appearance portion and get off to a great start.

 4. Piously Buddhist

 This is how the entire nation goes about business, Buddhas are wai’d in passing, cars need blessings by monks, ceremonies frequently stop the traffic, superstition reigns supreme, and the clergy are given priority ...
 ALWAYS.
 Curiously, when the merit is made, they go back to a cut-throat routine of bribery and infidelity.
 Bad karma can be remedied with future offerings to the spirits.

 This is a popular classroom song, but there’s more to it; never touch a Thai’s head, and never point with your toes – feet are metaphorically low and dirty.
 Shoes are items that are always left at the door of the house, and that includes your classroom.